What is an Accountant?

 Becoming an Accountant

-What work experience do I need to become an Accountant?
+What education or degrees do I need to become an Accountant?

 Accountants work in the following industries: